KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Autocomplete.md

 KeyboardKit Pro unlocks and sets up a LocalAutocompleteProvider when you register a valid license.
 You can inherit and customize it to modify its default behavior.

 This provider uses on-device capabilities to perform autocomplete.
 It works offline, doesn't require full access and integrates with other system components, like the on-device lexicon.

-This provider currently doesn't provide next word prediction.
+It currently doesn't provide next word prediction.

 ### Remote autocomplete provider

-KeyboardKit Pro also unlocks a RemoteAutocompleteProvider, which can be used to communicate with external REST-based APIs.
+KeyboardKit Pro unlocks a RemoteAutocompleteProvider, which can be integrated with external REST-based APIs.

-Since most autocomplete APIs require an API token or some form of authentication, the demo app doesn't demo this provider.
+Since most autocomplete APIs require a token or some form of authentication, the demo app doesn't show this provider in action.